-Appliances can account for around 30% of home energy use, so choosing the most energy-efficient products can bring big savings.
+Appliances can account for around 30% of home energy use, so choosing the most energy-efficient appliance can bring big savings.
 The Equipment Energy Efficiency (E3) Program focuses on a range of products to increase their energy efficiency, save money on bills and reduce greenhouse gas emissions.

 - washing machines